Elizabeth Cromwell: Protectress (1653–1658)

-Elizabeth's behaviour concerning her elevation is represented differently by the republican Edmund Ludlow, who knew her personally.
+Elizabeth's behaviour concerning her elevation is represented differently by the republican Edmund Ludlow who happened to know her personally.
 He wrote that when the Cromwells changed residence from the Cockpit at Whitehall to the royal palace, Elizabeth was anything but gratified with the splendid change in her domestic arrangements.
 Heath, on the contrary, asserts, "she was trained up and made the waiting woman of Cromwell's providence, and lady rampant of his successful greatness, which she personated afterwards as imperiously as himself".

 The writer Lilburne implied that Elizabeth had some influence over her husband, since he accused her of having disposed of military appointments during Cromwell's generalship.
 Granger recorded hearing, "that she was as deeply interested herself in steering the helm, as she had often done in turning the spit; and that she was as constant a spur to her husband in the career of his ambition, as she had been to her servants in their culinary employments".
-However, Jesse argued that Elizabeth "seems to have laudably confined herself to the details of domestic life, nor is there any authenticated instance of her having exercised the slightest political influence over her husband. ...
-Besides, not one of her relations were partakers of her greatness, and Cromwell's behaviour to her appears throughout to have been rather that of a man who respects his wife as the mother of his children, than for any mental or personal qualifications of her own".
+However, Jesse argued that Elizabeth "seems to have laudably confined herself to the details of domestic life, nor is there any authenticated instance of her having exercised the slightest political influence over her husband.
+Besides, not one of her relations were partakers of her greatness, and Cromwell's behaviour to her appeared throughout to have been rather that of a man who respects his wife as the mother of his children, than for any mental or personal qualifications of her own".
 He also pointed out "the singular and undoubted fact that she endeavoured to persuade her husband to recall the young King", without success.

 Only one letter written by Elizabeth is thought to be extant.
 Contained among Milton's State Papers, it is an affectionate letter addressed to the Protector.
 Jesse called the orthography "wretched, even for the period in which it was written".